eoinkelly/notes/linux-api/linux-programming-interface-handbook.md

 Login shell

-* the process that is created to _run a shell_
+> the process that is created to _run a shell_ when the user first logs in

-* ??? is it not a shell itself?
+??? is it not a shell itself ???

 Users and groups